QR Code and Micro QR Code

 Structured Append Mechanism

 QR Code types (except Micro QR) support the possibility to generate composite barcodes using the structured append mechanism.
 In this mode, the input data can be divided among different QR Code barcodes and then composed into a single image.
-Aspose.BarCode for Python via .NET does not enable distributing input barcode data across several QR Code barcodes; however, it allows creating a composite QR Code label manually.
-This can be done using the structured_append property of class QrParameters and class QrStructuredAppendParameters.
-This class provides the following properties:
+Aspose.BarCode for Python via Java does not enable distributing input barcode data across several QR Code barcodes; however, it allows creating a composite QR Code label manually.
+This can be done through the setStructuredAppend method passing an object of lass QrStructuredAppendParameters class.
+This class provides the following methods:

-- total_count - the number of barcodes in a composite QR Code image (can take values from 2 to 16)
+- setTotalCount - the number of barcodes in a composite QR Code image (can take values from 2 to 16)

-- sequence_indicator - the sequence number of the current barcode (starting from 0)
+- setSequenceIndicator - the sequence number of the current barcode (starting from 0)

-- parity_byte - a byte that serves as a checksum identifier.
+- setParityByte - a byte that serves as a checksum identifier.
 In the general case, it is calculated as XOR of all bytes in which UTF16BE symbols are encoded using two bytes

 Sample barcode images provided below have been created using the structured append mechanism.